Publication

 The inaugural issue covers topics including income redistribution and migration, Japan's labor policy response to depopulation, the anatomy of historical financial crises, China's green energy transition, and the political economy of financial regulation in early 18th-century Europe.

-The issue features five articles written by AES members.
+The issue has five articles written by AES members.

 Read the issue (PDF) ↗